cameron-simpson/css/lib/python/cs/vt/vt.5.md

 `0` "ADD":
   add the `payload` bytes as a data block.
-  The response `payload` is a `hashcode_record` containing the hashcode which indexed the data block.
+  The response `payload` is a `hashcode_record` containing the hashcode which indexes the data block.

 `1` "GET":
   fetch the data block whose hashcode is stored in the `payload`